Arc2D-Framework/Arc2D/README.md

 # Why
 Arc differs significantly at both language and architectural aspects when compared to other frameworks such as Angular, VUE, React and so on:
-- No Compilers, Dependencies
+- Ultra-thin Kernel
-- W3C Components
+- The No-Compiler Paradigm
-- A Meta-Framework
+- The ThumbDrive Paradigm
-- Class Driven Definitions
+- Class Driven Design
 - Namespaces
 - Inheritance
 - Visual Inheritance